alensiljak/gnucash-portfolio/README.md

 ## Running the web app

+To run, simply run the app folder with Python.
+I.e. `py app` from the root.

-There are two ways to run the web app:
+OLD: There are two ways to run the web app:

 1. Run `app.py` directly
 2. Run "run.py run"